-Select the best from each program type: Bypass the limitations of each type of loyalty program and reach your full potential.
-Start with some functionalities from one type, and mix things up later on by adding exciting new elements.
+- Select the best from each program type: Bypass the limitations of any individual type of loyalty program and reach your full potential.
+Start with functionalities from one type of loyalty program, and mix things up later on by adding exciting new elements.

-Move the most important KPIs: Each program type contributes to moving KPIs in its own way.
+- Move the most important KPIs: Each program type helps to move KPIs in its own way.
 With a mixed program, you can easily drive non-commercial goals, such as supporting your brand positioning.

-Cater to your target audience: Reach your audience more effectively by optimizing your loyalty program over time.
-Introduce elements from various loyalty program structures that really resonate with your customers.
+- Cater to your target audience: Reach your audience more effectively by optimizing your loyalty program over time.
+Introduce elements from various loyalty program structures that resonate with your customers.